rpeszek/my-blogs/posts/2022-03-13-ts-types-part6.md

 const connectWs: (conf: {loggerConf: LoggerConfig; wsUrl: Url}) => WsConnection = ...
 ```

-None is really reverentially transparent but there is a clear difference in the amount of information provided by the types.
+None is trully reverentially transparent but there is a clear difference in the amount of information provided by the types.
 First and second are clearly not reverentially transparent,
 third is more reverentially transparent but not all `PetStoreConfig` is relevant.
 Last is very explicit, subtyping is likely to be used at some point as `PetStoreConfig` probably will be passed to it.